bekk/bekk-christmas/post/kotlin/time-for-kotlin.md

     println(inThreeSeconds.hasPassedNow())
 ```

 `kotlin.time` is nice, little library which simplifies measuring and manipulating elapsed time compactly and robustly.
-It is still experimental, and its features can change, and has in the past.
+It is still experimental, and its features can change (and has in the past).
+But if you are about to sprinkle your Kotlin code with large amounts of `java.time.Duration`, consider using this little native gem instead.